Britain launches Europe's first yuan money-market fund

 LONDON Britain deepened its financial links with China on Wednesday with the launch of Europe's first yuan-denominated money market fund, which allows investors to get direct exposure to China's interbank lending market.

-The exchange-traded fund from China Construction Bank International, China's second largest bank, is listed on the London Stock Exchange and can be traded in sterling, euros and yuan, Britain's government said.
+The exchange-traded fund from China Construction Bank International (601939.SS), China's second largest bank, is listed on the London Stock Exchange and can be traded in sterling, euros and yuan, Britain's government said.

 London has been keen to attract Chinese banks and encourage offshore trade in the yuan to bolster its position as the world's main centre for foreign exchange trading.